 In this course, students will learn the fundamentals of how to design and structure Web interfaces.
-Using the basic tools and techniques of interface design, students will learn how to create digital interfaces.
-The focus of this class will be on how to design typical industry deliverables such as basic Web pages, HTML emails and marketing graphics as well as how to prepare digital designs for production.
-This course contains material previously taught in INP 152.
+Using the basic tools and techniques of interface design, students will learn how to use typography, image and color to create industry standard interfaces.
+The focus of this class will be on how to design Web deliverables such as basic Web pages and marketing collateral as well as how to prepare digital designs for production.
+The title of this course was previously Introduction to Interface Design.